andrei-migunov/GPAC_to_TPP-v0.5/readme.md

 ### General warnings:

 1. There are a number of unused functions hanging around from previous compilation workflows.
 This needs to be cleaned up, and we apologize for the inconvenience.
-2. Simulations is not guaranteed.
-The solvers are set to timeout after a few different solvers have been tried and the expected simtime (25, by default) has been reached on all of them.
+2. Simulation is not guaranteed.
+The solvers are set to time out after a few different solvers have been tried and the expected simtime (25, by default) has been reached on all of them.
 Many systems may seem small at first, but are very coupled, or have very high degree terms in them that result in simply massive output systems.
 Whether they can be simulated successfully depends on a lot of things.
-Use the simulation suite as your own risk.
-It is best to take the compilation output .pkl and make your own decisions about how to simulate.
+Use the simulation suite at your own risk.
+It is suggested to take the compilation output .pkl file, unpickle it in your own code, and make your own decisions about how to simulate.

 ### In future versions: